Created 4 years ago, updated 2 months ago

 Components of Change

-Domestic migration (migration within the UK) had recovered more quickly and there was an overall outflow from London of 22,300.
+At -129,000, the value for domestic migration (migration within the UK) was nearly 3% higher than the 2022 value, so still significantly lower than the peak net outflow during the COVID-19 pandemic of -186,000.
 An outflow of domestic migrants from London is normal and this has been the case each year for the last two decades.
 This flow is partly because many international in-migrants initially settle in London before moving out to other parts of the UK.
 The second move in this sequence is counted as a domestic migration.

 Future Updates